dlcaio/serverless-cli-notifier/README.md

 # serverless-cli-notifier

-This is a Serverless Framework plugin that aims to help developers be more productive by sending desktop notifications upon serverless [lifecycle events](https://www.serverless.com/framework/docs/guides/plugins/creating-plugins#lifecycle-events).
+This is a [Serverless Framework](https://www.serverless.com) plugin that aims to help developers be more productive by sending desktop notifications when serverless [lifecycle events](https://www.serverless.com/framework/docs/guides/plugins/creating-plugins#lifecycle-events) are triggered.

 It works by combining Serverless Framework lifecycle events - with the serverless hooks helper - and the [node-notifier](https://www.npmjs.com/package/node-notifier) NPM package.

 ## Currently Supported Lifecycle Events:

-- **initialize**: Runs on every `serverless` command
+- **initialize**: Runs after all `serverless` commands

-- **after:deploy:deploy**: Runs after a successful `serverless deploy` command
+- **after:deploy:deploy**: Runs after a successful `serverless deploy` execution

 ## Install